AmirSamoha/AmirSamoha/README.md

 # Experience

-Web application and API development
+Web application and API development</br>
-Using various development languages, including JavaScript and TypeScript Using different frameworks, including CSS, Tailwind, React and Nextjs Using backend with Node, Express, MongoDb
+Using various development languages, including JavaScript and TypeScript</br>
+Using different frameworks, including CSS, Tailwind, React and Nextjs</br>
+Using backend with Node, Express, MongoDb</br>
-Work independently and in a team
+Work independently and in a team</br>

 # skills

-Development languages: JavaScript, TypeScript, HTML
+Development languages: JavaScript, TypeScript, HTML</br>
-Frameworks: Nextjs, MongoDb, React, Node
+Frameworks: Nextjs, MongoDb, React, Node</br>
-Tools: Git, GitHub, Trello, Slack
+Tools: Git, GitHub, Trello, Slack</br>

 # projects

-Web application for task management
+Web application for task management</br>
-Video Games API Details about each game and where to purchase An online store where you can add and remove from the cart and purchase products
+Video Games API Details about each game and where to purchase</br>
+An online store where you can add and remove from the cart and purchase products</br>

 - 📫 How to reach me **amir.samoha42@gmail.com**